vaadin/flow/flow-plugins/vaadin-gradle-plugin/README.md

 # Vaadin Gradle Plugin

-This is an experimental version of the official Vaadin Gradle Plugin for Vaadin 14 and newer.
-The implementation is now mostly based on the similar Maven plugin.
+This is the official Vaadin Gradle Plugin for Vaadin 19 and newer.
-Compared to Maven plugin, there are the following limitations:

-* Vaadin 14 Compatibility mode is not supported
-* Migration from Vaadin 13 to Vaadin 14 is not supported.
+The implementation is based on the same base module as the maven plugin (flow-plugin-base).

 Prerequisites:
 * Java 8 or higher